Raymmar/download-twitter-spaces/README.md

 ## Roadmap

-- Right now the extension only downloads audio and video files from Twitter spaces.
-However it could easily be modified to grab audio from other platforms
+- Right now the extension only downloads audio + video files from Twitter spaces.
+However it could easily be modified to grab media from other platforms.
-- I am thinking about adding the ability to download regular videos from twitter as well as YouTube
+- I am thinking about adding the ability to download videos from twitter as well as YouTube.
 - I am also thinking about adding the ability to download YouTube thumbnails with the extension as I often find myself using external services for this as well.
-- Maybe this thing could connect to an LLM and spit out a transcript of the twitter space as well?
+- Maybe this thing could connect to an LLM and spit out a transcript of the media as well?
-- I have many other ideas, but who knows what else I will do with it.
+- I have many other ideas, but who knows what I will add.

-You are welcome to fork the repo and build your own tool with my code as your starting point.
-If you are interested in helping me improve the extension or have ideas for new features, feel free to reach out on [twitter](https://x.com/@raymmar_https) or leave a review on the chrome web store.
+You are welcome to fork the repo and use my code as your starting point.
+If you are interested in helping me improve the extension or have ideas for new features, feel free to reach out or leave a comment on GitHub.